 Arild E. Ruud is Professor of South Asian Studies at the University of Oslo.

-Clarinda Still is Postdoctoral Fellow at SIAS University of Oxford.
+Clarinda Still is Researcg Associate at the University College London.

 "Through meticulous and uniquely collaborative ethnography, Mafia Raj opens readers' eyes to the murky world of bosses in South Asia.
 With unforgettable portraits of the gangsters, politicians, hustlers, and extortionists dotting the region, this is the rare scholarly account that upends our commonly accepted notions of democracy, formality, and legitimacy."